DC Child Pornography Lawyer

 - For a second and subsequent offense(s), imprisonment for not more than 20 years and/or a fine

 Aggravated offenses associated with these crimes can add further enhancements to a jail or prison sentence.
+Therefore, it is critical to contact an attorney who has experience building a child pornography defense.

 Hiring a DC Child Pornography Lawyer